Skip to contents

 relabel

 Whether to relabel the clones.
 Default is FALSE.
 The clone ids, especially using CDR3 sequences, can be long and hard to read.
-If TRUE, the clones will be relabeled as "clone1", "clone2", etc. Only works for visualizations for single clones.
+If TRUE, the clones will be relabeled as "clone1", "clone2", etc. (ordered by the descending clone sizes) Only works for visualizations for single clones.

 facet_by